AhmedSherif7/chat-app/README.md

 Every user can add an image for him either from gallery or via camera.

-When someone send a message every user receives it instantly using cloud firesbase firestore.
+When someone send a message every user receives it instantly using cloud firebase firestore.

 used packages:
 &emsp;- firebase authentication